LAHarbottle/UsefulMods/JavaArgumentsOptimization.md

 ### More than 12G

-Aikar Notes if your using a Xmx value greater than 12G add/adjust the following flags.
-For bigger amount of memory these provide additional optimizations for GC
+Aikar Notes if you're using an Xmx value greater than 12G add/adjust the following flags.
+For bigger amounts of memory these provide additional optimizations for GC

 ```sh
 -XX:G1NewSizePercent=40